ankittayaldev/temp_label/regulatory_pipeline.md

 LiteParse is the final fallback.
 It runs locally through the Python SDK, not the CLI.
 It provides a last-resort path that keeps the pipeline from failing completely when external providers are unavailable.

+## Progress Reporting

+Regulatory OCR progress is written to Redis through `label/utils/processing_progress.py` using the `regulatory_documents` progress kind and the regulatory document ID.
+The `/rag/process-all-embedding-projectid` API reads this value in `_collect_project_embedding_status_sync` and returns it on each in-progress regulatory item.

+Progress behavior is provider-specific:

+- Mistral primary and fallback reset progress to `0` when each Mistral attempt starts, then update incrementally after each processed PDF chunk using completed pages over total pages.
+- LlamaParse has no chunk-level callback in the current SDK path, so it reports a hardcoded `50%` marker when the LlamaParse fallback starts.
+- LiteParse reports a hardcoded `80%` marker when the LiteParse fallback starts.

+The processing route clears the Redis progress key when the request finishes or fails.
+Once `processed_bbox_key` is stored on the `RegulatoryDocument`, the document stops appearing as an OCR in-progress item and becomes eligible for indexing.

 ## Idempotency Rules

 The new route performs idempotent reuse only for completed Mistral regulatory outputs.
+It checks the current document first, so repeated clicks on the process button return the existing processed folder instead of running OCR again.

 A result is reusable only when all of these are true:

+- For same-document reuse, the current document already has completed Mistral processed metadata.
-- The source SHA matches the new document.
-- The previous document is within `MISTRAL_IDEMPOTENT_BBOX_REUSE_DAYS`.
+- For duplicate-document reuse, the source SHA matches another recent document within `MISTRAL_IDEMPOTENT_BBOX_REUSE_DAYS`.
-- The previous row has `processed_bbox_s3_keys`, `structured_json_key`, and `firstpage`.
+- The reusable row has `processed_bbox_s3_keys`, `structured_json_key`, and `firstpage`.
-- The previous row has `processed_bbox_key`, so the new document can point to the same processed folder.
+- The reusable row has `processed_bbox_key`, so the new document can point to the same processed folder.
 - `processed_bbox_s3_keys.provider == "mistral"`.
 - The S3 metadata contains `combined_md`, `llm_md`, and `llm_json`.